PatrickBaus/tinkerforge_async/README.md

     Event(timestamp=1658756708.6839857, sender=Temperature Bricklet 2.0 with uid 161085 connected at IPConnectionAsync(192.168.1.164:4223), sid=0, function_id=CallbackID.TEMPERATURE, payload=305.46)
    ```

  - Added the concept of secondary ids (`sid`).
-By defaultm the secondary id is `0`.
+By default, the secondary id is `0`.
 If there is more than one sensor on the bricklet, they will have a `sid` value of 1,2, etc. This is especially useful for sensors like the [Industrial Dual Analog In Bricklet 2.0](https://www.tinkerforge.com/en/doc/Hardware/Bricklets/Industrial_Dual_Analog_In_V2.html), which returns its two channels via the same callback.
  - New functions:

    `BrickMaster.set_wpa_enterprise_username(username)`: Set the WPA enterprise username without calling `BrickMaster.set_wifi_certificate()`.
 Takes a `string` instead of an array of `int`.